coprolit/rpg-rules/injury-death-healing.md

 ### Death
 A character can die if he takes enough damage to reach negative hits greater than his Body Development skill bonus (e.g., a character with +67 Body Development will die when he reaches -68 hits).

+The soul will depart the body in five minutes.
+If someone heals enough of these hits (before the five minutes are up) to drop the total under the sum mentioned above, then death will not occur due to excessive hits.

 In addition to death from hits, some injuries may cause instant death or death within a given time period.